DandyLyons/DandyLyons.github.io/content/en/posts/post-30/index.md

   - If you click on the checkbox, it will automatically check or uncheck the task, and update the Markdown syntax.
   - Obsidian even has powerful task management features that can be used with these tasks.
 Read all about it [here](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax#Task+lists).

 That's it!
 That's all you need to know to get started with Markdown.
 Plus learning Markdown is an incredibly useful skill.
 It's used in many different places, not just Obsidian.
+In fact, I even wrote **this article** in Markdown!

 ## Source Mode, Reading View, and Live Preview
 Remember, Obsidian is just a plain-text Markdown editor.
 The only thing that you are actually editing is a plain text file.
 But Obsidian has three different ways to view your notes.